Argentina beats altitude and Bolivia in World Cup qualifier despite no Messi | TSN

 ECUADOR 2, URUGUAY 1

-A goal in each half from defender Felix Torres erased Ecuador's points deficit in the standings in the competition.
+A goal in each half from defender Felix Torres erased Ecuador's points deficit in the competition standings.

-Uruguay opened the scoring in the 38th minute with Agustín Canobbio from close range in one of the few moments that Ecuador did not dominate the first half.
+Uruguay opened the scoring in the 38th minute with Agustín Canobbio from close range in one of the few moments that Ecuador didn't dominate the first half.

 Torres equalized with a header in first-half stoppage time.